bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 .. figure:: _static/Settings_DayOfWeek.png

+The first day of week can be set in the configuration JSON file.
+You will find more information in the `Config Guide <https://github.com/bwsw/cloudstack-ui/blob/master/ConfigGuide.md>`_.

 Time Format
 """""""""""""
 Here you have the opportunity to switch the time format from AM/PM to 24H.
 You can set it to "Auto" and the time format will be set in correspondence to the interface language: AM/PM if you select English and 24H if you select Russian.

 .. figure:: _static/Settings_TimeFormat.png

+The time format can be set in the configuration JSON file.
+You will find more information in the `Config Guide <https://github.com/bwsw/cloudstack-ui/blob/master/ConfigGuide.md>`_.

 Theme Color
 """""""""""""""""""